alexx-avdeev/introduction-to-hotwire/README.md

 * make sure you have a local instance of MongoDB running
 * `bundle install`
 * `rails s`
+* in order to have stimulus demo working go to [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/) and click request temporary access

 What is demonstrated:
 * Turbo frames